 Performance and ease of use are attributes that can be challenging to blend.
 In a turn, some snowboards can sneak up on you with the amount of power generated.
 The surprise can result in a good turn or a good wipeout.
 We always knew what was coming with the smooth and energetic flex of the Cadet; strong and playful turns start to finish.
 At the end of a turn, the stiffer tail supported a quick weight shift to accelerate and generate power out of the turn and into the next.

 The board gets on edge easily and loves to make short and medium radius turns at whatever speed you might be feeling like.
 The turning diversity is supported by a medium-length sidecut that can be manipulated based on the flex.
 It has a slightly wider waist width than traditional snowboards to help manage toe and heel drag and provide additional stability when turning.
-The 156 supports a smaller profile size 9 boot and is drag free.
+The 156 supports a smaller profile size nine boot and is almost drag free.
 The medium torsional flex (side to side) of the Cadet added to its in turn stability yet maintained a playful ride in arcing turns or slashing waves.
 The waist width, sidecut, and flex pattern allow the Cadet to get on edge incredibly quick and display catlike agility.

 With its mostly cambered profile, the Cadet held its own on firm spring snow.
 The board maintains solid edge contact, whether turning or heelside traversing steep icy snow.
 If you're looking for a truly fun, user-friendly, high-performance turning board, the Cadet might be for you.
-It supports a wide array of edging styles, from long high speed turns to surf styled pocket hunting.
+It supports a wide array of riding styles, from long high speed turns to surf styled pocket hunting.
 Whatever it may be, the plush and lively flex pattern makes this board darn fun.